SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

-SonarLint is an IDE extension that helps you detect and fix quality issues as you write code.
-Like a spell checker, SonarLint squiggles flaws so they can be fixed before committing code.
-You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, Python, Java, HTML, PHP).
+SonarLint is a free IDE extension that lets you fix coding issues before they exist!
+Like a spell checker, SonarLint highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.
+SonarLint in VS Code supports analysis of JavaScript, TypeScript, Python, Java, HTML & PHP code, and you can install it directly from the VS Code Marketplace!

 ## How it works